matherp-ppb/docker-dev-envs/README.md

 Asciicinema recording shows how to install aws-azure-login and as /home/$USER/ is mounted into the container your login creds follow you.
 Assumes you have docker desktop + vscode setup, clone this repo and then run make to see a list of what commands are available.

-Todo
-   Why does cdn-dia not work ATM?
-   Keep aws-azure-login in
-   Remove /root/ mounts now that we use non-root user.

 Use the Makefile for shortcuts...
 ```
 10:06:37 matherp@MACC02X9DETJG5H in …/docker-dev-envs on 🌱main[📝] on 🅰  (eu-west-1) ✗  make